Rayon or cotton, which is best for the environment? Our analysis suggests cotton is better, but only when it is organic. Read on to find out more.

 Both these fabrics have similar properties and both have sustainable and unsustainable versions.
 Rayon can be a good purchase but is only sustainable if you stick to Tencel products, which tend to be more expensive.
 Clothes made using the viscose or modal production process are cheaper, but highly likely to have been created in an unsustainable fashion.

 Overall, cotton is the superior of the two fabrics.
 It washes better, will likely last for longer, and is a better insulator.
-However, unless you purchase clothes labeled organic cotton or recycled cotton, it is no better for the environment than viscose and modal, the two forms of rayon which cause the most pollution, so we recommend you stick to organic cotton fabrics.
+However, unless you purchase clothes labeled organic cotton or recycled cotton, it is no better for the environment than viscose and modal, the two forms of rayon which cause the most pollution, so we recommend you stick to organic cotton fabric.